automl/ParameterImportance/docs/installation.rst

 .. _manual_installation:

-Installing the Requirenments
+Installing the Requirements
 ----------------------------
-| To install PIMPs requirenments from command line, please type the following commands on the command line in PIMPs root directory.
+| To install PIMPs requirements from command line, please type the following commands on the command line in PIMPs root directory.

 .. code-block:: bash